 We like to make a big deal out of people’s birthdays here at Briarlea.
 Leading up to the celebration, we’ll ask the resident about what type of cake they’d prefer (say chocolate, or vanilla).
 We also ask them about their ideal cake topping.
 We occasionally get some zany answers!

-Then, our talented chef Lisa makes the birthday cake from scratch and according to the resident’s design.
+Then, our talented chef Lisa makes the birthday cake from scratch and according to the resident’s wish.
 Lisa makes some beautiful creations.
 You can click through to our Facebook page to see some of the birthday cakes she’s made for us.
 To date, our favourite has to be lemon & jelly baby.
-Truly inspired.
+Truly inspired!

 Lisa loves cooking for the residents.
 “We’re like one big family”, she says.
 “And when it’s someone’s birthday in my family, we all celebrate with cake”.

 Dine with Us

 If you’re thinking about care, why not come on by and join us for lunch?

 You can get a taste of the home, not to mention our famous home-made cooking.